i4vision/AppHubManager/replit.md

 - Organize apps by categories with tab-based filtering
 - View apps in grouped sections by category (when "All" tab is selected)
 - Filter apps by specific category or view uncategorized apps
+- Reorder apps via drag-and-drop (enabled only in "All" view without search active)

 ## User Preferences